mojaloop/business-operations-framework-docs/docs/guide/SettlementBC.md

 ## Introduction

-The objectives of this implementation is to provide a solution to Settlements that supports the core-settlement operations and the high-level settlement business process functions.
-This design is an example implementation of a Mojaloop settlement for a specific use case and is by not means the only approach that can be taken.
-This guide outlines the high-level design and explains the thinking that went into the design.
+The objective of this design is to provide a solution that links the business process functions with core-settlement operations on the switch.

+This design is an example implementation of a Mojaloop settlement for a specific use case and is not meant to be comprehensive or cover all scenarios.
+This guide outlines the high-level design and explains the thinking that went into the design for a specific use-case chosen.```
 Although a version of this design is built and operational, not all part of this design document has been built.
 This is an example of a settlement implementation design.
 The benefit of this design & design document is therefore:
 - to use for demonstration;
 - to use as an initial version to help 'Getting Started Quickly';